Femtoscopic correlation functions for general partial waves: Application to the $\Lambda(1520)$ resonance: Formalism

 \subsection{Wave function for general partial waves in the coupled channels}

 Following the formalism in Refs.~\cite{Aceti:2012dd,Gamermann:2009uq,Yamagata-Sekihara:2010kpd,Vidana:2023olz,Aceti:2014oma}, the derivation of the wave function for arbitrary partial waves in coupled channels is briefly introduced.
 As in Ref.~\cite{Aceti:2014oma}, a separable interaction potential matrix $V$ is adopted.
-The partial waves between two coupled channels are assumed to be $l_{ij}$, and the elements of the potential matrix can be expressed as
+The elements of the potential matrix can be expressed as

-where $V_{ij}(\vec{q},\vec p)=v_{ij}\pli{ii}{q}\pli{jj}{p}$. $\vec{q}$ and $q$ are the three momenta and the corresponding magnitude. $P_{l_{ij}}(\cos\theta_{\hat{q}\hat{p}})$ is the Legendre polynomial for the partial wave $l_{ij}$th order. $\Lambda_i$ is a cutoff parameter and $\cuti{i}{p}$ is a step function as the modulating factor.
+where $V_{ij}(\vec{q},\vec p)=v_{ij}\pli{ii}{q}\pli{jj}{p}$ and $l_{ij}$ represents the orbital angular momentum between channel $i$ and channel $j$. $\vec{q}$ and $q$ are the three momenta and its corresponding magnitude. $P_{l_{ij}}(\cos\theta_{\hat{q}\hat{p}})$ is the Legendre polynomial for the partial wave $l_{ij}$th order. $\Lambda_i$ is a cutoff parameter and $\cuti{i}{p}$ is a step function as the modulating factor.
 The specific form of the modulating factor, whether it is a step function or an exponential function, does not affect the derivation and form of the following formulas \cite{Gamermann:2009uq,Yamagata-Sekihara:2010kpd,Aceti:2012dd}.

 According to the Lippmann-Schwinger equation,

 the elements of scattering amplitude matrix $T$ in momentum space can be calculated,

 where $T_{ij}(\vec{q},\vec p) = t_{ij}\pli{ii}{q}\pli{jj}{p}$.
 The two-body scattering amplitude $t_{ij}$ can then be calculated algebraically,